Comparison of Portuguese and Spanish: Contractions

 In Spanish the prepositions a ('to') and de ('of, from') form contractions with a following masculine singular definite article (el 'the'): a + el > al, and de + el > del.
 This kind of contraction is much more extensive in Portuguese, involving the prepositions a ('to'), de ('of, from'), em ('in'), and por ('for') with articles and demonstratives regardless of number or gender.
 All four of these prepositions join with the definite article, as shown in the following table:

 1These Portuguese contractions include some potential "false friends" for the reader of Spanish, such as no (Port. 'in the', Sp. 'no, not') and dos (Port. 'of the', Sp. 'two').

+2These Portuguese contractions have different meanings in Spanish, but their Portuguese cognates are spelled with diacritics; pelo (Port. 'for the', Sp. 'hair' (equivalent to Port. pêlo)) and nos (Port. 'in the', Sp. 'ourselves' (equivalent to Port. nós)).

-2In European Portuguese, a is pronounced [ɐ], while à is pronounced [a].
+3In European Portuguese, a is pronounced [ɐ], while à is pronounced [a].
 Both are generally [a] in most of Brazil, although in some accents such as carioca and florianopolitano there may be distinction.

 Additionally, the prepositions de and em combine with the demonstrative adjectives and pronouns as shown below:

 The neuter demonstrative pronouns (isto 'this' isso, aquilo 'that') likewise combine with de and em – thus, disto, nisto, etc. And the preposition a combines with the "distal" demonstratives (those that begin with a-) to form àquele, àquilo, etc.